atc0005/bounce/README.md

 ### Worth noting

-- For best results, limit your choice of TCP port to a an unprivileged user port between `1024` and `49151`
+- For best results, limit your choice of TCP port to an unprivileged user port between `1024` and `49151`

 ## How to use it

+### General

 1. Build or obtain a pre-compiled copy of the executable appropriate for your operating system
+   - NOTE: As of this writing, CI-enabled automatic builds for new releases is not yet available.
+We hope to add this in the near future.
 1. Pick a TCP port where you will have the application listen
    - e.g., `8000`
-1. Open this TCP port in the firewall on the system where this application will run
+1. Open your chosen TCP port in the firewall on the system where this application will run
    - if possible, limit access to just the remote system submitting HTTP requests
    - skip this step if you plan to only submit HTTP requests from your own